-- Meanwhile put together flour, salt and if the yeast is activated pour in the flour.
-Mix, and start adding water little bit at the time, stir with the wooden spoon (I find it the best).
+- Meanwhile, put together flour, salt and if the yeast is activated pour in the flour.
+Mix, and start adding water a little bit at the time, stir with the wooden spoon (I find it the best).

 - Let it rise for about 45 minutes or until double in size on the room temperature.

 - Preheat the oven at 375 Fahrenheit (190 C)

-- Take it out of the bowl and place on the flour dusted surface, knead for few seconds and try to flatten the dough until you reach your desirable thickness.
+- Take it out of the bowl and place on the flour dusted surface, knead for a few seconds and try to flatten the dough until you reach your desirable thickness.
 I like it thicker (Because we make sandwiches)